gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 need to minimize both the scope and duration that an attacker could leverage a compromised credential.

 We limit the scope by allowing users to define exactly which roles the certificate should assume.
-We encourage all bot certificates to follow the principle of least privilege and define only the minimum set of permissions necessary.
+The `tctl` tool will create a dedicated user and role for the bot, and this role will be able to impersonate the roles specified by the user.
+We encourage users to follow the principle of least privilege and allow impersonation for the minimum set of roles necessary.
-(TODO more on impersonation)

 We limit the amount of time an attacker can act with these certificates by setting an aggressive expiration time on renewable certificates and allowing